 Despite all the exercise she had done that day, Jennifer found herself unable to sleep, so she played games on her phone until after midnight on Friday.
 She had grown especially fond of a word-finding game.
 For about her last fifteen waking minutes, she went over the schedule of the morning.
 It was going to be comparable to her previous attempts.
-At 7:00, Christine Balassa, who had been teaching her to drive on and off for seventeen months, would pick her up and have her practise for about an hour before her actual test, beginning at 8:15.
+At 7:00, Christine Balassa, who had been teaching her to drive on and off for more than a year and a half, would pick her up and have her practise for about an hour before her actual test, beginning at 8:15.
 Then there would be parallel parking and, if she passed that, a cruise around Fort Vermillion.

 Finally, at 12:42, she made herself shut her eyes.
 Power-sleep will have to do tonight, she thought.
 She slept in the clothes she'd worn that day, with her clothes for the next day at the foot of her bed.